hallower/tizencpputilsample/README.md

-# tizencpputilsample
+# Tizen Sample REST Client Sample
-Tizen Native Sample REST Client application.
+Tizen Native Sample REST Client application

 ## Description
 This project is a sample REST client application which is displaying weather information in the Gear S2.